 Make your next favorite tank top!
 With this technique, you can create a style that suits your body type and something that you can keep making over and over.

-I love having control of my wardrobe.
+I love having control of my wardrobe which makes this DIY tank top a perfect choice – these are truly my best tank tops!
 Sometimes the clothing in stores just doesn’t fit like your favorite things that you already have in your closet.
+Plus, with hot weather on the horizon who doesn’t want to spend a summer afternoon in a comfy tank top that actually fits!

-Find an old sheet or pillowcase to make a pattern with.
-You will lay your favorite tank top (inside out) on top of the sheet.
-Cut a little outside of your tank top 1″ or so, so you have enough to create a seam.
+Find an old sheet or pillowcase (you will use this to cut out an outline of the tank top).
+Lay your favorite tank top (inside out) on top of the sheet.
+Cut a little outside the outline of your tank top 1″ or so, so you have enough to create a seam.

-This is the time to make your tank longer or shorter.
-Scoop-necked or more modest.
+This is the time to customize your tank top: longer or shorter, high neck or scoop neck, do you like tighter tanks or flowy tanks?
 I opted to make mine a little longer, as I am long torso-ed and can never find a nice long tank top.

 Once both front and back are cut out, sew up both side seams and the shoulder seams at the top.
 No need to finish off the neckline and the armholes at this time.

-Make your pattern- 2 pieces again, by using a seam ripper to separate the two layers, again.
+Make your sample pattern piece into 2 separate pieces again using a seam ripper to separate the two layers.
 This pattern can now be used to cut out a new front and back on your favorite fabric.
 You can use this pattern over and over and over again to make as many tank tops as your heart desires!

 I placed mine just below the bottom of the armhole about 1″ and angled it downward.